by Dr. Will Cole

 - Add the chopped chicken and garlic, bring back to a boil, and then turn heat off.
 Cover and let sit for 5 to 10 minutes.

-- Combine the cauliflower florets with the turmeric, salt, and olive oil.
+- Combine the cauliflower florets with the avocado oil, turmeric, and salt.

-- Place in baking dish (spread out the cauliflower so they’re not on top of each other).
+- Place in baking dish (spread out cauliflower so they’re not on top of each other).

 - Cover the baking dish with tin foil.